 By planting flowers that are rich in nectar and pollen, you will attract bees and help them.
 As an added benefit, your garden will produce better!

 There are hundreds of plants that attract bees.
 No matter where you live, or your climate, there are bee-friendly plants.
-Check out this article on the perfect flowers for bees of this series to see a comprehensive list of plants that attract bees.

 Single Petal Flowers